adwitkow/CountryChatbotExercise/README.md

 # CountryChatbotExercise

 A small recruitment exercise regarding web development.
-Beware - during the development, corners were cut due to the lack of time.
+Beware - during the development, corners were cut due to the lack of time and also due to the fact that I was learning ASP.NET MVC on the fly during that time as well.

 ## Requirements:
 1. Frontend - Implement a simple chatbot interface that contains: